Going to Court

 How to get a Civil Stalking or Sexually Oriented Offense Protection Order

 There is no cost to file for a protection order.
 You do not need a lawyer to apply for a protection order, but a lawyer can be helpful.
 Some lawyers can help you for free.
-Some courts also have special departments that can help you through the civil protection order process.
-Community advocates can also assist you for free.
-Check Local Government and Community Resources to see if your court has a Domestic Violence Help Center or other resources.
+If you are a survior of sexual violence, you can speak with an advocate or lawyer through one of Ohio's Rape Crisis Centers.

 To get a Civil Stalking or Sexually Oriented Offense Protection Order:

-• Get the forms and fill them out.
-You can get the Petition for a Civil Staking or Sexually Oriented Offense Protection Order here.
-You can attach additional pages.
-The court may limit your case to the incidents described in the forms.
+• Get the forms.
+You can use our Form Assistant to generate the Civil Stalking or Sexually Oriented Offense Protection Order Forms.
+The Court may limit your case to the incidents described in the forms.
 So, be sure to include all events.

 • File the forms.
 Contact the local Court of Common Pleas where you live.
 Your court may have other local forms that you have to file with your petition, so ask the Clerk if there are more required forms before you file.
 You must go to the Clerk's office in person to file.

-• Attend the ex parte hearing.
+• Attend the ex parte hearing (if requested).
 On the day that you file or the following day, the court will hold an emergency hearing, called an "ex parte" hearing.
-The abuser does not attend the ex parte hearing.
+The respondent does not attend the ex parte hearing.
 At this hearing, you (and your lawyer, if you have one) meet with the judge.
 The judge reviews your forms and may ask you some questions.
-Then, the judge decides if you need an emergency “ex parte” protection order that starts immediately.
+Then, the judge decides if you need an emergency, ex parte protection order that starts immediately.

 • Attend the full hearing.
-Whether or not you are given the emergency, "ex parte" protection order, the court holds a full hearing, usually within 10 business days.
-At the full hearing, you testify and present evidence including any witnesses to show the judge why you need a protection order.
-You must show that the abuser’s actions have met the requirements for the civil protection order.
+Whether or not you are given an ex parte protection order, the Court holds a full hearing, usually within 10 business days.
+At the full hearing, you testify and present evidence including any witnesses and documentation to show the judge why you need a protection order.
+You must show that the respondent’s actions have met the requirements for the civil protection order.
 For Civil Stalking, that means showing evidence that the offender has committed “menacing by stalking” which caused you “mental distress," or made you believe that the stalker would hurt you physically.
 For Sexually Oriented Offenses, that means showing evidence that the offender committed a sexually oriented offense.
-A lawyer can help you prepare evidence.
-If you want protection for your children or other family or household members, you must show why they are in danger, too.
-The abuser also has a chance to present evidence.
+If you want protection for your children or other family or household members, you must show how they have been harmed or involved too.
+The respondent also has a chance to present evidence.

 • Get a court order.
 The Court issues the order at the end of the hearing or soon afterward.
 Keep your protection order with you in case you need to call the police to enforce it.
 Give copies to people who may need it (like your child’s school).
 You can also share it with your employer if you feel comfortable disclosing that information.